Harriet Tubman's family

-She made 13 trips to Maryland to bring back her brothers and parents, other family members, friends and others.
-She did not know of the whereabout of her sisters, except Rachel who was separated from her children and died before the family could be reunited.
+Tubman made 13 trips to Maryland to bring back her brothers, parents, other family members, friends, and others.
+Tubman did not know of the whereabouts of her sisters, except Rachel, who was separated from her children and died before the family could be reunited.
+She did not have any biological children.

 Background

 Family members of enslaved people were often spread out over a distance.
-Sometimes it was because they were sold to other slaveholders, in other cases because their enslaver had multiple properties that required slaves to be rotated across several residences.
+Sometimes, it was because they were sold to other enslavers; in other cases, because their enslaver had multiple properties and rotated enslaved people across several residences.
 Sometimes, enslaved people were hired out for work.
-Children born to an enslaved woman were owned by the mother's slaveholder.
-In the case of Harriet Tubman's family members, their lives changed as needed to meet their slaveholder's needs.
-Their slaveholders were the white Brodess, Pattison, Stewart, and Thompson families of the Eastern Shore of Maryland.
+Enslavers also enslaved the children of enslaved women.
+In the case of Harriet Tubman's family members, enslavers changed their lives at will.
+Their enslavers were the white Brodess, Pattison, Stewart, and Thompson families of the Eastern Shore of Maryland.

-Anthony Thompson married Mary Pattison Brodess, which brought together enslaved people from their families.
+Anthony Thompson married Mary Pattison Brodess, bringing enslaved people together from their families.
 Edward Brodess, son of Mary, became Thompson's stepson.
-Around the time of Tubman's birth, there was conflict in the family over a house in Bucktown that Anthony Thompson built for Edward when he reached the age of 21.
-Edward did not pay for the construction and Thompson sued him in 1823.
-Brodess counter-sued stating that he did not like the house.
+Around the time of Tubman's birth, there was a conflict in the family over a house in Bucktown that Anthony Thompson built for Edward when he reached 21.
+Edward did not pay for the construction, and Thompson sued him in 1823.
+Brodess counter-sued, stating that he did not like the house.
 The case dragged on into 1827, mostly because Brodess did not appear in court.
 But Brodess ultimately won the case.
-In the meantime, in 1823 or 1824, Brodess declared ownership of Rit and her children and had them brought over to the Brodess farm, separating Ben from his family.
+In the meantime, in 1823 or 1824, Brodess claimed enslavement of Rit and her children and had them brought over to the Brodess farm, separating Ben from his family.